Updated: Jun 8

 5) Alpacas are induced ovulators

-Female alpacas come into season and are receptive for breeding at any time of year, whenever a breeding male is present.
+Female alpacas can be receptive for breeding at any time of year, and are induced into ovulation when a breeding male sings to her during mating (also known as 'orgling').
 However, in the UK, most breeders conduct mating between April and September, so that the young cria are not born during the cold winter months.

 6) Alpacas typically give birth between 7am and 2pm